rancher/docs/content/rancher/v2.x/en/installation/_index.md

 -  [Backups and Rollbacks]({{< baseurl >}}/rancher/v2.x/en/backups/)

- 	This page lists the ports you must open to operate Rancher.
+ 	This section is devoted to protecting your Rancher Server data in a disaster scenario.

 -  [Port Requirements]({{< baseurl >}}/rancher/v2.x/en/installation/references/)